Testing¶

 - The test body contains a sequence of statements (order matters, unlike in

-). - Execution starts from an empty configuration:
+behavior). - Execution starts from an empty configuration:

 - Instances required by the minimum cardinality of features are created automatically.